pyscada/PyScada/docs/quick_install.rst

     * the DB name, user and password
     * admin name and mail to send error logs (need further django email configuration in settings.py)
     * the first pyscada user credentials
-    * if you want that pyscada plugins are automatically added in INSTALLED_APPS
+    * if you want installed pyscada plugins to be automatically loaded

   Run :